Site Summary ProfileEPA ID: KYD097267413

 EPA conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices, interviews and information meetings.

 Operation and maintenance as well as regular ground water monitoring activities are ongoing.
+EPA, KYDEP and the PRPs are discussing the volume of leachate generated by each landfill.

 KDEP regularly monitors the discharge from the leachate collection and treatment system.